The Density Profile of Dynamical Halos: Introduction

+Studies of halo structure suffer definitional artifacts as well.
+For instance, late forming halos have strong infall streams, while early forming halos will have little accretion.
+If halos are defined as spherical overdensities, then the dynamical structure of the orbiting mass of the halos at fixed spherical overdensity mass will be different, since the late forming halo will have few orbiting particles, and the early forming halo will have few infalling particles.
+That is, this correlation is definitionally induced.
+A much more interesting question is: if two halos have the same orbiting mass, is the structure of that orbiting mass correlated with the amplitude of the infall stream?

+Motivated by this discussion, we have set out to characterize the orbiting profiles of dynamical halos.
+The present paper supplies the missing calibration of their structure properties: at fixed orbiting mass, we determine which structural degrees of freedom remain, how large the intrinsic scatter is, and which correlations are genuine properties of the orbiting component rather than consequences of mixing orbiting and infalling material.

-Here, we adopt the halo definition proposed by \citet{garcia_etal23}, in which a halo is defined as the collection of orbiting particles around their self-generated potential.
-We follow \citet{salazar_etal25} in referring to halos defined in this way as \it dynamical halos. \rm Our goal in this paper is to characterize the mean and scatter of the halo profile of dynamical halos.
-Our work is related to recent work by \citet{diemer22,diemer23}, who characterized the orbiting profile of traditionally defined halos; and the work of \citet{salazar_etal25}, who characterized the halo--mass correlation function of dynamical halos.
+Our work is related to recent work by \citet{diemer23,diemer25}, who characterized the orbiting profile of traditional (as opposed to dynamical) halos; and the work of \citet{salazar_etal25}, who characterized the halo--mass correlation function of dynamical halos.
 While the two works differ on the precise parametric form used to describe the orbiting profile of halos, both of these works demonstrate the orbiting profile of halos is finite in spatial extent, with a slowly varying radial slope towards the halo center.
 We have chosen to use the parameterization of \citet{salazar_etal25} as our fiducial parameterization because it has fewer free parameters than that of \citet{diemer23}.
 We comment on how this choice impacts our results in Section~\ref{sec:diemer}.

+We emphasize that although the orbiting density profile cannot be measured directly from observations, it plays an essential role in forward modeling.
+Previous work \citep{salazar_etal25,diemer22,diemer23} has shown that fitting a dynamics-based model for the combined orbiting and infall components yields percent-level accuracy in the observed total density profile and correctly recovers the underlying dynamical structure.
+Calibrating the orbiting profile is therefore valuable both theoretically and for improving dynamical interpretations of mass distributions inferred from lensing and clustering.

+Our paper fills an important gap in the current literature. \citet{salazar_etal24} studied the \textit{average} orbiting profile of halos, but did not characterize halo-to-halo variations or their dependence on accretion history.
+By contrast, \citet{diemer22} and \citet{diemer23} studied how the orbiting profiles of halos depend on accretion history, but did so using traditional halo definitions.
+Our work is the first to characterize the accretion-history dependence of orbiting profiles for dynamically defined halos.

 Our paper is organized as follows: in Section~\ref{sec:sim}, we describe our simulation data set, and how the particles near halos are labeled as either orbiting or infalling.
 We also define an accretion time for each particle, which we will use later in the paper.
 In Section~\ref{sec:orb_model}, we describe the orbiting profile from \citet{salazar_etal25}, and present our fits to the orbiting profiles of individual halos.
 We further demonstrate how the two parameters governing the halo profile are strongly correlated, enabling us to characterize individual halos profile using a single free parameter, the halo radius $\rh$.
 We also characterize the scatter in halo radius at fixed orbiting mass.
 In Section~\ref{sec:halo_radius_formation}, we investigate how the halo radius correlated with a halo's accretion history, and construct a model for the halo radius that incorporates our findings.
 In Section \ref{sec:diemer}, we compare our model to that of \citet{diemer23}.
 In Section~\ref{sec:summary} we summarize our results and discuss their implications.